fullptr/anzu/README.md

   Input
    |
 Lexer    -- lexer.hpp     : Converts a .az file into a vector of tokens
    |
    |     -- token.hpp     : Definition of a token and utility
    |
 Parser   -- parser.hpp    : Converts a vector of tokens into an AST
+   |     -- typecheck.hpp : Verifies all expressions have a well defined type
+   |                        and checks function definitions and calls.
    |
    |     -- ast.hpp       : Definitions of AST nodes and utility
    |
 Compiler -- compiler.hpp  : Converts an AST into a program
    |
    |     -- program.hpp   : Definitions of program op codes and utility
    |
 Runtime  -- runtime.hpp   : Executes the program
    |
   Output

 Common Modules
 -- functions.hpp   : Definitions of builtin functions
 -- object.hpp      : Definition of an object in anzu
+-- type.hpp        : Definition of a type in anzu
 -- vocabulary.hpp  : Definitions of keywords and symbols

 Utility Modules (in src/utility)